 Applications in this stream are treated on a priority basis and generally conclude in less than 12-months.

 International students who have the required finances and other qualifications, must first obtain admission to an eligible study program and must obtain a study permit to study in Canada.

 Watch the Video:

-Conditions to qualify for the Quebec PEQ program (Graduate Quebec Studies Stream):
+Conditions to qualify for the Quebec PEQ program (Graduate of Quebec Stream):

 You must have resided temporarily in Québec for at least half of the study program on a study permit and have respected the conditions of your stay.

 There are four options (only 1 required) in order to meet the French language requirement.

 - If you pursue studies in one of the eligible diploma programs listed above, completely in French, this confirms your knowledge of the required French language level; Or